Credit Cards - What You Need To Know - Training Manual

 I have bad credit, and every card offer I receive has application fees.
 Where can I find a card without an application fee?

 Many sub-prime cards and some secured cards charge a fee when an account is opened.
 Secured credit cards are generally much better deals than sub-prime credit cards, and you can find secured credit cards that don’t charge application fees.
-Check out the Bank Rate web site (www.bankrate.com) to find companies that offer secured cards.
+Check out the Bankrate web siteto find companies that offer secured cards.
+Be aware that regulations limit account-opening fees (including an annual or application fee) to 25% or less of the card’s initial credit limit.

 Companies can charge a fee to reopen your account, but not all companies have such a fee.
-Always pay your credit card bills on time and you should be able to avoid any situation in which you would be charged an account-reopening fee.
+Always pay your credit card bills on time and you should be able to avoid any situation in which you would be charged an account reopening fee.

 Do credit cards charge a fee for balance transfers?